OlaPietka/ViolenceRecognition--In-process--/README.md

 </p>

 ## Progress so far
-* Implement pretrained VGG16 and LSTM on top
+* Implemented pretrained VGG16 and LSTM on top
-* Implement prediction model (frame by frame)
+* Implemented prediction model (frame by frame)

 ### NEXT TO DO
 * Add optical flow